Catch the Spirit

 For Chicago’s Columbian Exhibition in 1892.
 Mary’s elegant flies were presented alongside photos like those below in beautiful cedar frames.
 Uncovered in storage and restored, these original exhibition panels are always on display, with their romantic century old scenes and her meticulous work.
 A treasure in the museum’s permanent collection, for sure.

-The museum is located on Main Street, next to the Orvis Flagship Store.
+AMFF is located on Main Street, next to the Orvis Flagship Store.
 It’s open Tuesday through Saturday from November to May, and Tuesday through Sunday from June to October.
-Ruley underscores that while dedicated to research, preservation, and angling history, you needn’t be a fisherman to thoroughly enjoy a visit.“Our exhibits appeal not just to the angler, but also to the historian, naturalist, and to lovers of art and culture.”
+While dedicated to research, preservation, and angling history, you needn’t be a fisherman to thoroughly enjoy a visit.
+Exhibits appeal not just to the angler, but also to the historian, naturalist, and to lovers of art and culture.
 Kids love it, too.
-“This is a very approachable museum.
-We have a gift shop downstairs.
-We have giant fish and canoes hanging from the ceiling.
-Little kids love big fish.
-They love contraptions, they love the hooks and gear.
-It’s fun!”
+It’s approachable.
+There’s a gift shop downstairs.
+There are giant fish and canoes hanging from the ceiling.

 The museum’s collections include some of the earliest flies ever tied; like 1700’s.
 But the heyday of American fly fishing was midcentury; the 1950s and 60s.
 A cool micro-exhibit of Field & Stream illustrations is on display in the library.
 Feels like Norman Rockwell’s Saturday Evening Post for anglers and is wonderfully nostalgic.